EXTRA TIME: How PSL fans reacted to Sundowns beating Kaizer Chiefs | Goal.com

-EXTRA TIME: PSL fans react after Vries hands Sundowns victory against Kaizer Chiefs
+EXTRA TIME: PSL fans react after Virgil Vries hands Sundowns' victory against Kaizer Chiefs

 Kaizer Chiefs replaced the injured Khune with Virgil Vries against Mamelodi Sundowns on Saturday afternoon.